Vinod1204/Vinod-Chatbot/README.md

 The Vite dev server runs on `http://localhost:5173` and proxies requests directly to the FastAPI backend (ensure the backend is running on port 8000).

 Update `VITE_API_URL` or `VITE_DEFAULT_MODEL` in a `frontend/.env` if you need to point to a different backend or default model.

+### Google OAuth setup

+1. Create an **OAuth client ID → Web application** in Google Cloud Console.
+Add your development callback (`http://localhost:8000/api/auth/oauth/google/callback`) and any deployed backend callback (for example `https://<render-service>.onrender.com/api/auth/oauth/google/callback`) under *Authorized redirect URIs*.
+2. Copy the client ID and secret into the backend environment as `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.
+If the deployed callback differs from what FastAPI would compute, set `GOOGLE_REDIRECT_URL` to the exact URL you whitelisted.
+3. Provide the same client ID to the frontend via `VITE_GOOGLE_CLIENT_ID`.
+Redeploy the frontend after changing the value so the build embeds the updated ID.
+4. Restart the backend.
+On startup you should see `Google OAuth sign-in is enabled.` in the logs.
+During the login flow the backend logs `Google OAuth start: redirect_uri=...`, which must match an entry in Google Cloud Console; update either the env var or the console entry until they are identical to avoid `redirect_uri_mismatch` errors.

 ## Deploying the frontend on Vercel